The Capri a LEGEND in the making

 October 1984 2.8 i special with leather upholstery and limited slip diff also new alloy wheels

 June 1986 Turbo Technics announce the modification for the 2.8 engine.

-THIS Capri was probably one of the most exciting
+THIS Capri was amongst the most exciting Capri’s of

 It’s called the Broadspeed Bullit.
 It was first